LSBUGPG/movement-tutorial/README.md

 Save and switch back to Unity to test.
 You should now get the behaviour we saw earlier:

 https://github.com/user-attachments/assets/0f9e451a-8233-4a7b-81a0-881b697ba2be

+> [!TIP]
+> To add inputs for other directions add more input instructions and translate instructions.

 ## Tidy up